-(1) There is hereby created, within the division of gaming, the Colorado limited gaming control commission.
+- (1) There is hereby created, within the division of gaming, the Colorado limited gaming control commission.
 The commission shall consist of five members, all of whom shall be citizens of the United States and residents of this state who have been residents of the state for the past five years.
 The members shall be appointed by the governor, with the consent and approval of the senate.
-No member shall have been convicted of a felony or gambling-related offense, notwithstanding the provisions of section 24-5-101.
-No more than three of the five members shall be members of the same political party and no more than one member shall be from any one congressional district; except that a member who is serving pursuant to subsection (1) (a) of this section as a registered elector of Teller or Gilpin County may reside in the same congressional district as one of the other members.
-At the first meeting of each fiscal year, a chair and vice-chair of the commission shall be chosen from the membership by a majority of the members.
-Membership and operation of the commission shall additionally meet the following requirements:

-(a) One member of the commission shall have had at least five years' law enforcement experience as a peace officer certified pursuant to section 24-31-305; one member shall be an attorney admitted to the practice of law in Colorado for not less than five years and who has experience in regulatory law; one member shall be a certified public accountant or public accountant who has been practicing in Colorado for at least five years and who has a comprehensive knowledge of the principles and practices of corporate finance; one member shall have been engaged in business in a management-level capacity for at least five years; and one member shall be a registered elector of any county in the state who is not employed in a profession or industry otherwise described in this subsection (1)(a).
-To the extent that applications have been submitted for consideration for membership on the commission, the governor shall prioritize appointing members who are registered electors of Gilpin county or Teller county.
-The registered elector members of the commission from Gilpin and Teller counties may be employed in a profession or industry otherwise described in this subsection (1)(a).

-(b) Initial members shall be appointed to the commission by the governor as follows: One member to serve until July 1, 1992, one member to serve until July 1, 1993, one member to serve until July 1, 1994, and two members to serve until July 1, 1995.
+No member shall have been convicted of a felony or gambling-related offense, not-withstanding the provisions of section 24-5-101.
+No more than three of the five members shall be members of the same political party and no more than one member shall be from any one congressional district.
+At the first meeting of each fiscal year, a chairman and vice-chairman of the commission shall be chosen from the membership by a majority of the members.
+Membership and operation of the commission shall additionally meet the following requirements: - (a) One member of the commission shall have had at least five years' law enforcement experience as a peace officer certified pursuant to section 24-31-305; one member shall be an attorney admitted to the practice of law in Colorado for not less than five years and who has experience in regulatory law; one member shall be a certified public accountant or public accountant who has been practicing in Colorado for at least five years and who has a comprehensive knowledge of the principles and practices of corporate finance; one member shall have been engaged in business in a management-level capacity for at least five years; and one member shall be a registered elector of the state who is not employed in any profession or industry otherwise described in this subsection (1)(a). - (b) Initial members shall be appointed to the commission by the governor as follows: One member to serve until July 1, 1992, one member to serve until July 1, 1993, one member to serve until July 1, 1994, and two members to serve until July 1, 1995.
 All subsequent appointments shall be for terms of four years.
-No member of the commission shall be eligible to serve more than two consecutive terms.

-(c) Any vacancy on the commission shall be filled for the unexpired term in the same manner as the original appointment.
+No member of the commission shall be eligible to serve more than two consecutive terms. - (c) Any vacancy on the commission shall be filled for the unexpired term in the same manner as the original appointment.
 The member appointed to fill the vacancy shall be from the same category described in subsection (1)(a) of this section as the member vacating the position.